Die Wahrheit über Sonnenbaden vor/nach der Laser-Haarentfernung

 Prevents light damage and avoids skin irritation

-Sun protection is an important part of any skincare routine, and it becomes even more important when you undergo laser hair removal.
+Sun protection is an important part of any skincare routine, and it becomes even more important when you have laser hair removal.
 It protects your sensitive skin from UV rays, which can lead to serious diseases such as skin cancer, premature aging, and sunburn.

 Make sure your sunscreen has a high SPF and reapply it frequently, especially when going outside.
 Even if you use sunscreen, you still need to limit direct sun exposure and wear protective clothing to keep your skin healthy and protected.